7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ### Effect Bindings

 Sometimes we need to effectfully create a component or fetch some data and inject it into the object graph during startup (e.g. read a configuration file), but the resulting component or data does not need to be closed.
-An example might be a global `Semaphore` that limit the parallelism of the entire application based on configuration value or a `Dummy` / `test double` implementation of some external service made for testing.
+An example might be a global `Semaphore` that limits the parallelism of an entire application based on configuration value or a `dummy`/`test double` implementation of some external service made for testing using simple `Ref`s.

 In these cases we can use `.fromEffect` to simply bind a value created effectfully.